Myles Gaskin: Minnesota Vikings (first stint)

 On August 30, 2023, Gaskin signed with the Minnesota Vikings.
-He was released on September 8, 2023, re-signed to the practice squad the next day and elevated to the active roster.
-He was signed back to the active roster on September 12, 2023, and appeared on special teams in their week 2 game against the Philadelphia Eagles.
-He was released on September 26, 2023, and re-signed to the practice squad the next day.
+He was released on September 8, re-signed to the practice squad the next day and elevated to the active roster.
+Gaskin was signed back to the active roster on September 12, and appeared on special teams in their week 2 game against the Philadelphia Eagles.
+He was released on September 26, and re-signed to the practice squad the next day.

 Los Angeles Rams

 On October 17, 2023, Gaskin was signed off the Vikings practice squad to the Los Angeles Rams active roster.
-On October 29, 2023, he appeared on special teams during their week 8 game against the Dallas Cowboys.
-He was waived by the Rams on November 7, 2023.
+On October 29, he appeared on special teams during their Week 8 game against the Dallas Cowboys.
+Gaskin was waived by the Rams on November 7.

 Minnesota Vikings (second stint)

 On November 14, 2023, the Vikings re-signed Gaskin to their practice squad.
-On December 16, 2023, he appeared on special teams during their week 15 game against the Cincinnati Bengals.
+On December 16, he appeared on special teams during their Week 15 game against the Cincinnati Bengals.
 He signed a reserve/futures contract with the Vikings on January 9, 2024.
 Gaskin had a total of 10 snaps played during the 2023 season, all on special teams, appearing in three games.

 Gaskin was waived by the Vikings on August 27, 2024, and re-signed to the practice squad.
-On September 18, 2024, he was signed to the active roster.
+On September 18, he was re-signed to the active roster.
 On December 3, Gaskin was released.
+On December 3, Gaskin was re-signed to the practice squad.